oracle-livelabs/apex/online-book-store-app/15-razorpay-payement-integration/15-razorpay-payement-integration.md

 1. Login/Signup to your Razorpay Dashboard [console](https://dashboard.razorpay.com/signin?screen=sign_in).

-2. Select the mode Test from (Test or Live) for which we generate the API key.
+2. Select the "Test" mode from (Test or Live) to generate the API key.

     *Note: Test Mode: The test mode is a simulation mode that you can use to test your integration flow.
-Your customers will not be able to make payments in this mode.
+Your customers will not be able to make payments in this mode.*

 3. Navigate to **Account & Settings** → API Keys (under Website and app settings) → Generate Key to generate key for the selected mode.